 The DCA Food & Wine Festival is back!
 This guide offers tips for how to make the most of the Disney California Adventure Food & Wine Festival, what to order, what not to order, good value menu items, and general recommendations for making the most of the event.
-The Disney California Adventure Food & Wine Festival returns March 2 to April 12, 2018.
+The Disney California Adventure Food & Wine Festival returns March 1 through April 23, 2019.

 In addition to the marketplace booths and seminars that ran last year, this year the Disney California Adventure Food & Wine Festival will also feature ticketed events, such as culinary demonstrations by celebrity chefs such as Guy Fieri, Jamie Deen, Robert Irvine, Duff Goldman, Emily Ellyn, Keegan Gerhard and more.